JohnTelford/GPT/docs/References/iterative_development/overview.md

 - Fast refresh live-editing quickly showing changes and any runtime errors while typing

-- Team members deploy their copy of the project repository with their changes, to private websites where stakeholders can see them and give feedback.
-See [Private Preview Website](preview.md)
+- Team members deploy their copy of the project repository with their changes, to [Preview Website](preview.md) where stakeholders can see them and give feedback.